 Dave Holland playing live at The Spectrum in Montreal

 Over at allaboutjazz.com, this particular image is the most viewed image in my image archive there.
-In this I’ve sort of been left asking and, I’m a little mystified as to why?
+With this fact, I’ve sort of been left asking and, I’m a little mystified, as to why?

-Perhaps there are several to reasons as to why.
-Of these these, the most obvious of the is the person – as in the subject of this image – British double base player and bandleader Dave Holland.
+Perhaps there are several to reasons as to why?
+Of these reasons, perhaps the most obvious is, the person – as in the subject of this image – British double base player and bandleader Dave Holland.

-The other, and this seems the least evident – well, to me that is – and that is the image itself.
-Whether its a good picture is neither here nor there.
-More to the point, is it credible?
-And, in this, how should I know?
+The other, and this seems the least evident – well, to me that is – is that of the image itself.
+Whether it’s a good picture is neither here nor there.
+More to the point, is it “credible”?
+And, if this is indeed the case, how should I know?

-Yes, I took the image – but, that’s about where my relationship with the thing both begins and ends.
+Yes, I took the image – but, that’s about where my relationship with this image both begins and ends.
 After that, it doesn’t really matter, does it?
 And, it matters even less whether I like the image or not.
-Its not that I don’t take myself or my work seriously, I do.
-But, what I think and whatever connection I may have with my work, with whatever it is I do, is basically irrelevant and may well be nonsensical for the most part – seriously.
+It’s not that I don’t take myself or my work seriously, I do.
+But, what I think and whatever connection I may have with my work, with whatever it is that I do, is basically irrelevant and may well be nonsensical for the most part – “seriously”.

-I mean, someone – say a picture editor – wants to use an image of Dave Holland.
-Is he or she going to agonise over which image they’re going use?
+I mean, if someone – say a picture editor – wants to use an image of Dave Holland, is he or she going to agonise over which image they want use?
 Hardly.
 Basically, it more or less comes down to whatever is available to hand and whatever looks good in the slot that needs to be filled.
-The less of a hassle that image is to acquire, the better – just like a take away.
+And, of course, the price and ease of acquisition.
+The less hassle it takes to acquire that image, the better – just like a take away.

-In 10 years, 20 year up the road, will this image be worth any more than it’s worth now?
+In 10 years, 20 year up the road, will this image be worth any more then than it’s worth now?
 Who knows?
 Am I hoping this image will become as iconic as say one of Herman Leonard’s iconic jazz images?
-Nice as it is to entertain that hope, may be – and for the time being – let’s just deal with things real.
-The reality here is that, this is just another image of someone doing what he does best – Dave Holland on stage.
+Nice as it is to entertain that hope, may be – and for the time being – let’s just deal with things that are real.
+The reality here is this, this is just another image of someone doing what he does best – Dave Holland playing live at concert somewhere.

-For one thing, at the time this image was taken I didn’t exactly have the same kind of “access” to create a purposeful let alone iconic image.
-Here it was the usual first 3 numbers and that was about it – in and out.
-This image is just another record of that event – one which I put together with a bevy of other shooters who were also present at the time.
+For one thing, at the time this image was taken, I didn’t exactly have the same kind of “access” to create a purposeful, let alone iconic image.
+In most instances, as a concert photographer, you’re usually given access to the stage for the first 3 numbers and, that’s about it – in and out.
+This image is just another record of that event – one in which I put was together with a bevy of other shooters who were also present at the time.

-From this particular event, is this image of Dave Holland any better than any of the other images taken by other shooters on this occasion?
+From this particular concert, is this image of Dave Holland any better than any of the other images taken by other shooters on the occasion?
 I don’t know and it doesn’t particular matter.
 Do I care?
-No, I don’t, and this for the simple reason, who else cares?
+No, I don’t.
+And, for this simple reason, who else cares?
 No one, right?

 That an image from this series (follow the link back to the image at allaboutjazz.com that’s being referenced here) has now had over 1,400 views [since gone up to 1,791 as of May 6, 2017], is neither here not there.
 Yes, of course I’m left wondering why?
 In part, I find this fairly interesting.
 And yes, I am curious.
-But, I’m not likely to kid myself that people are looking at this image because its a good let alone great image.
-In all likelihood, the attraction for this image is Dave Holland and not the image itself let alone the person who took it.
+But, I’m not likely to kid myself that people are looking at this image because it’s a good, let alone, a “great” image?
+In all likelihood, the attraction for this image is Dave Holland – nothing more and nothing less.
+I don’t believe that this particular image merits such attention and, least of all, the person who took it.
 This is the way it is.
-It’s a fact with which we learn to live – as in being a “facilitator” and something of a go between – a feature of the times and age in which we live.
+It’s a fact with which we learn to live – as in being a “facilitator” and something of a “go between” – a function of the times and age in which we live.
 Enjoy…

 TECHNICAL NOTES: This image was taken with a Canon EOS 1D MkII using a Canon EF 24-70mm f/2.8 L USM Lens.